Docs for all releases

-Advantages: high reliability and stability, no calls information may be lost due to server or client side;
+Advantages: high reliability and stability; no calls information may be lost due to the server or client-side;

-Disadvantages: the data is received with delays because the files are copying at the defined periods of time.
+Disadvantages: the data is received with delays because the files are copied at the defined periods of time.

-It is possible to combine both methods, but take into account the capability of your switching equipment, because not all equipment can support both these methods at once.
+It is possible to combine both methods, but consider the capability of your switching equipment because not all equipment can support both these methods at once.
 Some gateways support only one integration type (for example, Cisco gateways do not write any xDR files, so integration is possible only through RADIUS).

-For more advanced functionality use the left navigation bar and find instructions on how you can integrate your JeraSoft VCS with different kinds of switching equipment, for proper calls billing and processing.
+For more details on each equipment setup, use the left navigation bar to find instructions on how you can integrate your JeraSoft Billing with different kinds of switching equipment.

 Open Source Solution